 Child star Max Vento has wowed fans and critics with his portrayal of autism in The A Word.

-The ten-year-old gives such a convincing performance of Joe Hughes that fans have asked if Max has autism in real life.
+The young actor gives such a convincing performance of Joe Hughes that fans have asked if Max has autism in real life.

 Here’s everything you need to know.